Fearing leaks, Japan's Softbank sprinted to close U.S. deal

 BIGGER GOAL

-Son has often stated his goal of overtaking Japan market leader NTT Docomo (9437.T), but people close to the Sprint deal say he's aiming even higher.
+Son has often stated his goal of overtaking Japan market leader NTT Docomo, but people close to the Sprint deal say he's aiming even higher.
 "Softbank is very interested in competing head-on with AT&T and Verizon," the first U.S. source said.
 "That's the goal."

 Credit rating agencies and many investors fear Son may be miscalculating with his latest gamble, given the increased debt burden for Softbank and concerns that Sprint will still struggle to woo customers from its two bigger rivals.
 Reflecting those concerns, Softbank shares slumped 24 percent after news of the deal leaked late last week.
 By end-Wednesday, the stock had rebounded, but was still 9 percent below last Thursday's close.